Kambara: Nesting

-Both modern crocodilian eggshells and those of fossil oospecies bear signs of microbial degradation aquired throughout egg incubation, which increases the porosity of the shell as the embryo developes within.
+Both modern crocodilian eggshells and those of fossil oospecies bear signs of microbial degradation acquired throughout egg incubation, which increases the porosity of the shell as the embryo develops within.
 However, the eggs of Kambara show no signs of such degradation, which may suggest that they were incubated in a unique matter from their modern relatives.
 This could possibly tie into the specific structure of their nests or even the properties of the plant material available to the animals.
-If not the result of different nesting habits, the absence of microbial-caused degredation could also have been the result of reduced bacterial activity, itself perhaps caused by the nest being subject to dryer conditions matching the ephemeral conditions of the local body of water.
+If not the result of different nesting habits, the absence of microbial-caused degradation could also have been the result of reduced bacterial activity, itself perhaps caused by the nest being subject to dryer conditions matching the ephemeral conditions of the local body of water.
 Blas and colleagues hypothesize that Kambara communities may have therefore nested during the dry season, timing the hatching of their young with the onset of the wet season.
 Nest humidity would have been a crucial factor in a successful incubation, either requiring specific adaptations in the eggs to deal with dryer conditions or for the parents to regulate humidity manually, possibly by using their tails to splash water onto the nest.
-Given the absence of degradation and the therefore lacking increase in porosity, it is possible that Kambara eggs were inherently porous enough to facilitate the required gas exchange and regulated loss of water required for the developement of the embryo.
+Given the absence of degradation and the therefore lacking increase in porosity, it is possible that Kambara eggs were inherently porous enough to facilitate the required gas exchange and regulated loss of water required for the development of the embryo.

 Hatchlings likely behaved similar to modern forms, initially staying in shallow water to feed on insects, crustaceans and small vertebrates while also taking shelter from would-be predators before eventually also taking to land to hunt larger prey including mammals and birds as they grow older.